 One issue you might discover right away with Norton LifeLock is that there are too many paid plans available.
 This doesn’t really have anything to do with the quality of the product, but it does mean you have to decide what level of protection you really need.
 Also confusing is the fact that LifeLock is available if you purchase the Norton 360 virus protection app (which includes LifeLock Select, the second-tier version of the product) and the VPN client.

-The LifeLock Standard plan includes up to $25,000 of theft protection insurance, covers one device, and includes credit check monitoring and protection against social security number theft.
-LifeLock Select mirrors the pricing per month but adds a VPN client and protection for up to five devices.
-(The price for the first year between Standard and Select is the same, but goes up after that to $12 per month for Standard and $15 per month for Select.)
+The LifeLock Select plan includes up to $25,000 of theft protection insurance, covers one device, and includes credit check monitoring and protection against social security number theft.
+Also included is a VPN client and protection for up to five devices that can be PC’s, Macs or mobile devices.
+The price for the first year is $9.99 monthly or the annual subscription works out to $99.48 for the year, which is a savings at a cost of $8.29 per month.
+There is a substantial price increase after the initial year of subscription as it goes up to $14.99/month, or discounted annually at $149.99/year, which is about $12.50/month.

-Norton has been at this for a long time.
-The familiar yellow interface, which I’m sure they have copyrighted somehow, forms the initial impression - it’s a color that denotes warning and caution, as though you are in a construction zone.
+Norton shows its experience with its familiar yellow interface, which I’m sure they have copyrighted somehow, and it forms the initial impression with a color that denotes warning and caution, as though you are in a construction zone or crossing police tape.
 The LifeLock dashboard presents all of the features and options in a clear and appealing way, but that ubiquitous yellow color is always there reminding you that this is a serious topic.
 In the privacy section, for example, you can quickly scan through the options and enable features for protecting credit cards and your phone.
 You can drill down to another area to see your personally identifiable information.

-One major irony with all of this is that you really should use a VPN when you are using any identity theft protection app.
+Realize also that you really should use a VPN when you are using any identity theft protection app.
 By including Norton Secure VPN at the Select plan level, you can be more confident about typing in all of your credit cards and bank info.
-Not many identity theft protection apps include a free VPN; some offer it as an add-on with a monthly fee.
+It’s too bad that not many identity theft protection apps include a VPN with the service, and some offer it only as an add-on with a monthly fee, or not at all.

 Many of the features available in LifeLock match up with the standard offerings of apps like IdentityForce and IDShield, but they are presented in a familiar interface and with a professional gloss that is hard to ignore.
 Care and attention went into the interface, which makes you trust that there is a well-established company protecting your personal information.

-However, IDShield goes a few steps further.
-That app also offers consultations with crime prevention experts and social media monitoring that some of the identity theft protection apps don’t offer.
-And, many of the monitoring and tracking features of other apps are available in the more basic paid plans but are only offered with the LifeLock upper tier plans.
+However, IDShield offers some other features that LifeLock does not include.
+The IDShield app also offers consultations with crime prevention experts and social media monitoring that some of the identity theft protection apps don’t offer.
+And, many of the monitoring and tracking features of other apps are available in the more basic paid plans, but are only offered with the LifeLock upper tier plans.

 Like Facebook and Google, it is hard to name a security company - at least for consumer protection - that has the instant name recognition of Norton and LifeLock.
-Part of the reason is because there are commercials on network television for this app.
-Part of the reason is that the company has been around for decades.
-Anyone who used computers in the formative years of Windows and the Mac remembers the Norton brand.
+Certainly, part of the reason is because there are commercials on network television for this app, and another piece is that the company has been around for decades.
+Anyone who used computers in the formative years of Windows and the Mac will remember the Norton brand.

 That means any other identity theft protection app has to compete with one of the most trusted names in consumer security.
 The most well-known brand is Intuit with the identity theft protection offered through TurboTax.
 Other apps like IdentityForce and IDShield don’t have the household name recognition but do offer very similar features.
 ADT is a well-known brand for physical home security but they also offer an identity theft protection app.